• Skip to primary navigation

 Instructions

-• Bake in a preheated 350-degree oven for 30 to 40 minutes or until a toothpick comes out clean.
+• Bake.
+Pour the batter into two prepared pans.
+I used 9-inch pans.
+Bake in a preheated 350-degree oven for 30 to 40 minutes or until a toothpick comes out clean.

-• Cool in the pans for 30 minutes and then turn them out on a cooling rack to cool completely.
+• Let set.
+Cool in the pans for 30 minutes and then turn them out on a cooling rack to finish cooling.

-• Cream together the butter and sugar.
+• Make buttercream frosting.
+Cream together the butter and sugar.
 Gradually add the cocoa powder.
 Really, add it slowly or you and your kitchen will be wearing it.

-• Add just enough cream to get the consistency for spreading.
+• Finish frosting.
+Add just enough cream so that the consistency of the frosting is spreadable.
 Add the vanilla.
+Yum.

 Nutrition